themarquisdesheric/amber-health/src/pages/articles/2019-11-22-endometriosis-treatments-2.md

 * <a href="https://www.youtube.com/channel/UC-0CzRZeML8zw4pFTVDq65Q" target="_blank" rel="noopener noreferrer">Sarah Beth Yoga</a>
 * <a href="https://physioyoga.ca/home" target="_blank" rel="noopener noreferrer">Physio Yoga with Shelly Prosko</a>
 * <a href="https://www.youtube.com/channel/UC8P8jYUnqtkxbTdJ2_xwWuQ" target="_blank" rel="noopener noreferrer">FemFusion Fitness</a>

+**Holistic and Integrative Medicine**

+These resources provide insight on a whole body approach to wellness with dietary and lifestyle advice that can aid in the healing process.
+This section also offers alternatives to surgery.

+* [Dr. Jolene Brighten](https://drbrighten.com/causes-endometriosis-5-natural-treatment-strategies/) is a Functional Medicine Naturopathic Physician and a women's health expert.
+I've recommended her book in the above section.
+Also, check out her [IG](https://www.instagram.com/drjolenebrighten/?hl=en) for daily information and advice.
+* [Dr. Lara Briden](https://www.larabriden.com/endometriosis-treat-the-immune-system/) is a Naturopathic Doctor and women's health activist.
+I've recommended her book in the above section.
+* [Endo Empowered](https://www.endoempowered.com/) offers a non surgical holistic approach with support created by an endo patient and Naturopathic Medicine student, Melissa Turner